 After reading that article, I immediately felt anxious.
 How would I know the right option to choose without doing hours and hours of intensive research?

-Luckily, it’s pretty easy thanks to the Climate Action Reserve.
+Luckily, it’s pretty easy thanks to the Climate Action Reserve, an organization that’s already done the tricky research for you.
 Their website has a list of options for individuals and organizations alike.
-You can see the full list by clicking through below:
+You can see the full list on their website.

 How do I calculate my output?

 It’s pretty easy!
 Most of the companies mentioned below offer a carbon calculator that allows you to calculate your carbon emissions for a single trip or a whole year.

 The Terrapass website has a way to calculate for businesses, individuals or events.

 Native Energy has a calculator for travel, household, and events.

 Using the Native Energy travel calculator for a single trip, it estimated I had created 20.59 tons of CO2 while driving from Indianapolis to Maine and back again.
 After doing some searching to find a project to back, I found what I’d have to pay.
 The total cost of my carbon offset?
 Just $9.
 Sold!